-Behaviour Consequences Notes Serious Level disruption Deliberately breaking school and other peoples property Racial name calling Deliberately hurting others Fighting Vandalism Stealing Running out of school Verbal abuse Bullying Throwing objects at staff Removal or call for assistance from Senior Leaders and Headteacher Formal meeting with parents and pupils involving Headteacher Referral to outside agency: Behaviour support / CAHMS / Educational Psychologist Personalised Targets / behaviour diary Consequence: Internal Exclusion Lunchtime exclusion (Governors informed) Short term exclusion Record of behaviour to be kept by Headteacher Headteacher to keep a record of amy child who is suspended for a fixed term or permanently excluded.
-All exclusions are reported to governors through the termly Aggression towards staff / pupils Permanent Exclusion as a last resort - if the safety of other pupils and staff are at risk due to behaviour of pupil.
-Headteacher to create record of exclusion Headteacher report.
+Behaviour Consequences Notes Racial name calling Deliberately hurting others Fighting Vandalism Stealing Running out of school Verbal abuse Bullying Throwing objects at staff Aggression towards staff / pupils Removal or call for assistance from Senior Leaders and Headteacher.
+Formal meeting with parents and pupils involving Headteacher.
+Referral to outside agency: Behaviour support / CAHMS / Educational Psychologist Personalised Targets / behaviour diary Consequence: Internal Exclusion Lunchtime exclusion (Governors informed) Short term exclusion Record of behaviour on CPOMs.
+Headteacher to keep a record of any child who is suspended for a fixed term or permanently excluded.
+All exclusions are reported to governors through the termly Headteacher Permanent Exclusion as a last resort - if the safety of other pupils and staff are at risk due to behaviour of pupil.
+Headteacher to create record of exclusion report.